KirstLab/scRNA-seq_vasculature_poplar_apex/README.md

 This repository contains the source code necessary to reproduce the results described in the manuscript "Single-cell analysis of the shoot apex vascular system differentiation in Populus."

 The clustering of the scRNA-seq data was performed on Asc-Seurat v2.1.
-The clustered datasets used as input for the analysis can be downloaded from FigShare (10.6084/m9.figshare.20321787).
+The clustered datasets from Poplar can be downloaded from FigShare (10.6084/m9.figshare.20321787).
+The arabidopsis dataset was kindly provided by Tian-Qi Zhang, Yu Chen, and Jia-Wei Wang, authors of the paper entitled "A single-cell analysis of the Arabidopsis vegetative shoot apex," Developmental Cell 56, https://doi.org/10.1016/j.devcel.2021.02.021.
+To execute the code in this repository, readers need to contact the authors to acquire the dataset (in the rds format).
+Note that the source code expects the file containing the arabidopsis data to be named "vascular_arabidopsis.rds".

 To execute the analysis, R version 4.0 needs to be installed.
-In addition, the folowing packages are required:
+In addition, the following packages are required:

 * Packages from CRAN:
   * circlize